-Estimate the media value of earned PR coverage based on impressions and comparable ad cost.
+Estimate the earned media value of PR coverage based on impressions and comparable ad cost.

 Results